Pillaiyar Theru Kadaisi Veedu: Critical reception

 The Hindu wrote: "Pillaiyaar Theru Kadaisi Veedu only gives a sense of déjà vu.
 But the final sequences are suspenseful [sic] comes a twist to the tale.
 And the sudden shift to serious mode catches you unawares.
 Writer-director Thirumalai Kishore, a first-timer, scores with a story that's strong and narration that's reasonably intelligent."
 The New Indian Express wrote that "Thirumalai Kishore’s directorial debut has a clichéd storyline and loosely-scripted characters."
 Sify wrote that "Why did Jithan Ramesh agree to do such a lifeless and tasteless film?".

-Behindwoods wrote: "Overall PTKV is a movie that was intended to be simple and straight; about family, love and sentiments".